gdelmas/nano-amd/README.md

 NanoAmd is a lightweight JavaScript AMD module loader and resolver.
 The resolver to bundle JavaScript into a single file implements AMD in just 25 lines of code.

+# Installation
+## From NPM

+     npm install --save-dev NanoAmd

+## Manually

+Because NanoAmd is written in TypeScript it first has to be transpiled into JavaScript.
+The NPM package already contains the transpiled JavaScript files.
+You can also

+ 1. Clone this repository
+ 2. Transpile by executing TypeScript's `tsc`
+ 3. Copy the two transpiled JavaScript files from `dist` directory into your project

 # Usage

 ## Loader (for development)